SamirIngley/Count-Bears/README.md

 # Count Bears

-## Chrome extension adds a button to your browser to count the number of times the word "bear" appears on the page.
+## Chrome extension opens a new tab and displays the number of times a word (default is 'bear') appears in all the webpages you opened.

 Acknowledgements: Kyle Robinson Young's Youtube tutorial